tfulanchan/tfulanchan/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=tfulanchan&layout=donut)](https://github.com/anuraghazra/github-readme-stats)

 - 🔭 Most recently, I took CPIS-222 Operating Systems, CPIS-351 System Design & Analysis, CPIS-357 Software Quality & Design, CPIS-358 Web Development in .NET
-- 🌱 I’m officially authorized by King Fahd Quran Complex of Ministry of Islamic Affairs of Saudi Arabia to maintain the [electronic version](https://github.com/tfulanchan/complex) of two of their publications in Chinese
+- 🌱 I’m officially authorized by King Fahd Quran Complex of Ministry of Islamic Affairs of Saudi Arabia to maintain the [electronic version](https://github.com/tfulanchan/complex) of two publications in Chinese
 - 💬 "I can do this all day..."
 - 📫 How to reach me: Go to https://ttchan.netlify.app for my story and more!